Quantum Phase diagrams and transitions for Chern topological insulators: Geometry

-Note that these families even on the non--degenerate locus are pull--backs with mapping degree $0$ as there are no $\sigma_z$ terms.
+Note that the families \eqref{eq:hex1} and \eqref{eq:hex2} ---even on the non--degenerate locus-- are pull--backs with mapping degree $0$ as there are no $\sigma_z$ terms.
 To alter this, one has to introduce an asymmetry in the coupling, as Haldane did, see \S\ref{par:haldane} for details.